What are PayPal account reserves?

 An account reserve is an amount of funds held in your PayPal account to cover potential transaction losses from payment reversals, such as chargebacks and claims filed by your buyers.
 The reserved amount will be temporarily unavailable for use or withdrawal.

-If a reserve is placed on your account, you will receive email notifications outling the terms of your reserve.
+If a reserve is placed on your account, you'll receive email notifications outlining the terms of your reserve.
 To see how much balance is in reserve, go to your Account Summary and view the "on hold" section under "PayPal balance".

 Why did I get a reserve?Reserves are placed and evaluated on a case-by-case basis.
 A reserve may be placed if we believe there's a higher level of risk associated with your PayPal account.
 Ordinarily, if you have a reserve on your account and receive a chargeback or dispute, we'll deduct that amount from your available balance and not from any reserve balance.
 However, if a seller goes out of business or stops processing payments through PayPal, we'll use any reserve to cover future payment reversals.